Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Turn Onto the Avenida Galic1a on day one of the La Coruña Arm of the Camino InglésTurn Onto the Avenida Galicia

-In 250 meters cross under the AP-9 overpass.
+After 250 meters cross under the AP-9 overpass.
 Continue on for about 150 meters, bearing to the right here.
 This is the Rúa Pelamios.

 Right Turn onto the Rúa Pelamios on day one of the La Coruña Arm of the Camino InglésRight Turn onto the Rúa Pelamios

 Continue climbing steeply on the pavement with sidewalks, until the first Y-intersection 150 meters later and bear right.
-Climb farther on the pavement with a dedicated pilgrim's path.
+Climb farther on the pavement with a dedicated walker's path.
 You are entering the town of Almeiras.

 Designated Pilgrim's Path on the Rúa Eladio de la Iglesia Doldán on day one of the La Coruña Arm of the Camino InglésDesignated Pilgrim's Path on the Rúa Eladio de la Iglesia Doldán